Museums and Community (MSMS-GA 2228) Lima. 4 points.

 Museum Collections and Exhibitions (MSMS-GA 1501) Bannayan, Bell.
 4 points.

-As an introduction to the policies and procedures of collection and exhibition management, this seminar will consider issues involved in day-to-day museum operations and the urgent challenges facing museums today.
-We will examine how museums approach ideas around cultural mission, ethics and interpretation while trying to balance logistical practicalities and financial strategies.
-This seminar combines lectures, classroom discussion and guest speakers active in the international museum world to provide an understanding of the many core functions of museum practice from museum structures, mission statements, collection policies, documentation, assessment, conservation, storage, exhibition management, working with living artists, community, timelines and budgeting.
-Students perform classroom team table-top exercises, condition assessments, and conduct research leading to three writing assignments and two presentations.
+As an introduction to the policies and procedures of collection and exhibition management, this seminar will consider issues involved in day-to-day museum operations alongside the urgent challenges facing museums today.
+We will examine how museums approach ideas around cultural mission, and ethics while trying to balance logistical practicalities and other strategies.
+This seminar combines lectures, classroom discussion, site visits and guest speakers active in the museum world.
+We will review the many core functions of museum practice, from museum structures, mission statements, DEAI policies, collection policies, documentation, stewardship, sustainability, storage, exhibition management, working with living artists, community, timelines and budgeting.
+Students will discuss readings, perform practical and theoretical table-top exercises, along with submitting short writing assignments, and making presentations.
+Each student will have the opportunity to pursue their own research interests in a final exhibition proposal.

 Museums and Contemporary Art (MSMS-GA 3335) Hatfield.
 4 points.